mascip/X11-forwarding-with-phusion-baseimage/ubuntu-nsenter/README.md

     leafpad: Cannot open display:

-For some reason on my host machine, in /tmp/.X11-unix there is a X0 file, while there is no such file inside the container in /tmp/.X11-unix
+For some reason on my host machine, in /tmp/.X11-unix there is a X0 file, while there is no such file inside the container in /tmp/.X11-unix.
+I am wondering whether that could be a problem.

+Any other idea?